 Hello, welcome to my website...

-I am a non–fiction author writing on diverse subjects ranging from dinosaurs, to poetry, to a biography of an extraordinary man who connected the worlds of art, rock’n’roll and criminality in Fifties and Sixties London.
+I am a non–fiction author writing on diverse subjects ranging from dinosaurs, to poetry, to an extraordinary man who connected the worlds of art, rock’n’roll and criminality in Fifties and Sixties London: that book, Jumpin' Jack Flash: David Litvinoff and the Rock'n'Roll Underworld, was named the best debut biography of 2016 in The Guardian.

 When I’m not researching and writing my books I work as a journalist, proofreader and copy-editor.
 I am available for freelance commissions.
 My journalism for national titles includes a cover story for the Guardian's Weekend magazine and book reviews for the Daily Telegraph and the Spectator.
 Please write to me via the contact form.